nettitude/RunOF/README.md

  - An exception handler so if something goes wrong in the OF it can return an error code and message
  - Implementations of the Beacon* functions (e.g. BeaconPrintf) that are normally provided by Cobalt Strike

+Since these will be called from the BOF, they need to be unmanaged code.
+Therefore, these are written in C, and compiled into an object file using the provided Makefile.
+This object file is then loaded into memory in the same way as a "normal" BOF, and the addresses of the various Beacon* functions stored to provide to the BOF later.

 ### RunOF